cesarnml/object-oriented-programming-in-java-specialization/README.md

 #### Module 03 - GladLibs: Stories from Templates (3 hours)

+- Module Learning Outcomes:
   - Program a word frequency counter
   - Work with `ArrayList` and `HashMap`
   - Work with new lists to use in templates
   - Recognize brittle code
   - Improve code with flexible, OO-design

 #### Module 04 - Web Server Logs: From Logs to Visits (3 hours)

+- Module Learning Outcomes:
+  - More file I/O and String manipulation on web server logs

 #### Module 05 - MiniProject: Vigenere Cipher (2 hours)